-IV.
+VI.
 Transportation of Equipment

-The equipment is to be delivered and assembled at the USM Marine Research Center, 1030 30th Avenue, West Pier - Port of Gulfport, Gulfport, MS, 39501.
+The equipment is to be delivered and assembled including any rigging associated with equipment placement at the USM Marine Research Center, 1030 30th Avenue, West Pier-Port of Gulfport, Gulfport, MS. 39501.
 Delivery of Equipment is desired within 120 calendar days from issuance of the Purchase Order.

-V. Warranty Services
+VII.
+Warranty Services

-At a minimum, the Contractor shall provide Warranty support with pricing for minimum of two (2) years from acceptance.
-Longer warranty periods are preferred, and may be a factor in awarding if it is in the best interest of the State.
+At a minimum, the Vendor shall provide Software/Hardware Warranty support with pricing for minimum of two (2) years from USM acceptance.
+Longer warranty periods are preferred and may be considered in award if in the best interest of the State.